alexandru/alexn.org/source/_posts/2012-01-16-cosine-similarity-euclidean-distance.markdown

 Our data sample is so simple that we could have simply counted the number of common tags and use that as a metric.
-The result would be the same without getting fancy with the Cosine Similarity metric :-)
+The result would be the same without getting fancy with Cosine Similarity :-)

 Clearly a tag such as "Heroku" is more specific than a general purpose tag such as "Web".
 Also, just because Jekyll was mentioned in an